Lotteries in Australia: Keno

-Games of keno are run by one lottery organisation: South Australian Lotteries.
-Tattersall's previously offered Tatts Keno until the end of June 2008, at which point it lost its Victorian government licence to run the game.
-It has been replaced by the Intralot-run Lucky Keno.
+Games of keno are run by The Lottery Corporation in NSW, QLD, Victoria, ACT and South Australia.

 SA Lotteries Keno

 SA Lotteries' Keno operates on a continuous basis of one draw every 3.5 minutes, with draws closing 40 seconds before each draw.
 Results appear on monitors located at most lotteries sales outlets.
 South Australian Keno can be played using all Spot entries from 1 to 10 numbers.
 It offers one jackpot prize, for matching all numbers from a Spot 10 ticket, with a minimum prize of $1 million (which was changed from a $1 million fixed prize to a jackpotting prize in February 2001).
 The probability varies from spot to spot.

 Since November 1997, SA Lotteries has syndicated Keno to the Australian Capital Territory's ACTTAB, where it is marketed as ACTTAB Keno.

 In May 2010, a "Keno Coin Toss" side-bet feature was added to Keno, which pay on which half of the board ("Heads": numbers 1–40; "Tails": numbers 41–80 – each paying $2 per $1 bet) has more drawn numbers, or whether they are equal, with ten numbers drawn in each half ("Evens" – paying $4 per $1 bet).